 The table below lists the highest as well as some other conspicuous summits.

-The Marmarosh Mountains are a specific area split between Romania's Muntii Maramureşului Natural Park and Ukraine's Marmaroskyi Protected massif.
-Still, you are allowed to pitch your tent anywhere in the area, on either part of the borderline.
+Most of the Marmarosh Mountains is protected, in Romania as Muntii Maramureşului Natural Park and in Ukraine as Marmaroskyi Protected massif.
+Still, you are allowed to pitch your tent virtually anywhere, on either side of the borderline.

-According to the Romanian laws, hikers can get as far as 20 meters away from the border corridor known as the "Protection Area".
+According to the Romanian laws, hikers can get as far as 20 meters away from the border corridor known as a "Protection Area".
 To enter the Protection Area, you need a permit issued by the border police point in the sector you want to visit.
-You also need to present an identification document (passport or ID card).
+You also need to carry your passport or ID card.

 If you wish to enter the Protection Area, you can obtain the permit on arrival.
 Below you will find the addresses and telephone numbers of particular border police points.

 If you want to hike along the border line, please fill in the below form and attach a copy of your passport.
 Then send it all to Inspectorate of Border Police, No. 38 Dragos Voda, Sighetu Marmatiei 435 500, Maramures, ROMANIA (tel. +40 262 314 528 or +40 262 315 228)

 After several days you can ask for a confirmation that your papers have reached the office.
 Here is the e-mail address: firstname.lastname@example.org (www.ijpfmm.ro)